 Countertop Water Filter

 Countertop filters don’t take up space under your sink, and can either hook up to your faucet or be freestanding, gravity-fed filters.
 Neither requires a plumber to install.
 The advantage of a filter hooked up to your waterline is that you don’t have to refill a filter container constantly.
 But a gravity-fed filter is a smart investment because it can purify water in an emergency situation, even when there’s a problem with the water supply or the power goes out.
 In a power outage, municipal water supplies can’t maintain water pressure and well pumps will stop working without a backup energy source.
-(A personal or family Lifestraw are other options to consider keeping on hand for clean water in an emergency.)

 Maintaining countertop filters is also easy and usually requires no special tools.
 For the Berkey Light water filter (pictured above), maintenance takes less than ten minutes and may only need to be done after several months or even years—depending on the amount of sediment in your water.
 Replacement filters cost about $100 and filter 3,000 gallons of water.
 The Berkey Light is also BPA free and portable, making it easy to take on camping trips or set on the deck in summertime.